6 Awesome Reasons Why You Should Do a Teaching Assistant Course

 Being a teaching assistant is not an average job with a predictable workload.
 Whilst you will most likely be working in a school and therefore working around scheduled school office hours, a teaching assistant is not one of your more typical 9-5 jobs behind a desk.
 In fact, your tasks and duties are likely to change daily: as students are constantly evolving and learning new things, so will your workload constantly evolve and change; one day you could be the teaching assistant helping students with their maths and science, the next day you could be supervising school trips to the local history museum.

-No matter what age group you teach, whether it be primary school or high school, your work will be varied and wide-ranging, meaning you’ll never be bored.
+No matter what age group you teach, whether it be primary school or high school, your work will be varied and wide-ranging, meaning you’ll never be bored at work.

 2. Making a positive difference

-Making a difference to young people’s lives is one of the most rewarding things you can do in your career, and being a teaching assistant is one of the jobs where making a positive difference is baked into the cake.
+Making a difference to young people’s lives is one of the most rewarding things you can do in your career, and studying education to become a teaching assistant is one of the jobs where making a positive difference is baked into the cake.

 Not only is working with young people incredibly fulfilling but being a teaching assistant often means working with students with special educational needs, helping to build their confidence and keep them up to pace with their classmates.
 Of course, in a general teaching assistant role, you will be providing extra support to all the students and the classroom teacher, but the help and the impact that you will make on the students who need it most will be both personally and professionally rewarding, and what could be better than going home after a day of hard work, knowing that you impacted positively on the lives of others?